-Chicano organizer Rodolfo "Corky" Gonzales, center, speaks during a lunch gathering at the Church of the Epiphany in November 1968.
-From the La Raza Photograph Collection, courtesy of the UCLA Chicano Studies Research Center via RNS
+Chicano organizer Rodolfo "Corky" Gonzales, center, speaks during a lunch gathering at the Church of the Epiphany in Nov.
+1968.
+A "La Causa" (The Cause) banner hangs behind him. © "La Raza Staff".
+From the La Raza Photograph Collection.
+Courtesy of the UCLA Chicano Studies Research Center.